ivakis1/Programming-Basics/README.md

 # programmingBasics
 This repo is all about first steps in coding.
-It includes classes on JAVA for complecs logical checks, loops, drawing shapes with loops, advanced looks etc.
+It includes classes on JAVA for complecs logical checks, loops, drawing shapes with loops, advanced loops etc.